 Start for Free and Only Pay for What You Need

-Plus, the Professional plan includes a 14-day free trial of our manual testing service.
+Plus, the Startup plan includes a 14-day free trial of our manual testing service.
 After that, manual testing is just $25/hour.

-You can also reach out to us to create a custom Enterprise plan to fit your needs.
+You can also reach out to us to create a custom Unlimited plan to fit your needs.